anttiluode/life2o2/readme.md

 # Life2O2

+EDIT: Added code that also uses some spiking neurons.

 Life2O2 is a multimodal system that integrates audio and video inputs with a Partial Differential Equation (PDE) based neural network to generate dynamic visualizations and audio outputs.
 Utilizing real-time data from your microphone and webcam, Life2O2 processes the information through a neural PDE framework, offering an interactive and immersive experience.

 # Features